stitchfix/pwwka/README.md

 * `*` (star) can substitute for **exactly one word**.
 * `#` (hash) can substitute for zero or more words.

 __A note on re-queuing:__ At the moment messages that raise an error on receipt are marked 'not acknowledged, don't resend', and the failure message is logged.
-All unacknowledged messages will be resent when the worker is restarted.
-The next iteration of this gem will allow for a specified number of resends without requiring a restart.
+You can configure a single retry by setting the configuration option `requeue_on_error`.
+Note that all unacknowledged messages will be resent when the worker is restarted.

 __Spinning up some more handlers to handle the load:__ Since each named queue will receive each message only once you can spin up multiple process using the *same named queue* and they will share the messages between them.
 If you spin up three processes each will receive roughly one third of the messages, but each message will still only be received once.

-### Handlers
+#### Handlers - The class that handles received messages

 Handlers are simple classes that must respond to `self.handle!`.
 The receiver will send the handler three arguments: